 Jake Teeny: 30:02

+it?
 Yeah, yeah, part of it.
 But sometimes, you know, I think there’s even a step before the person expresses their opinion.
 Like if you just know your friend is Republican and you’re a Democrat, you may not even bridge the topic because of inferences or expectations you made ahead of time.
-So how can we kind of sidestep those or get people to re-construe them to say, “you know what?
-Let me have a conversation with this person and let me see if we can’t, uh, kind of find some middle ground.”
+So how can we kind of sidestep those or get people to re construe them to say, you know what?
+Let me have a conversation with this person and let me see if we can’t, uh, kind of find some middle ground.

 Andy Luttrell: 30:34

-What is it about word of mouth… to make this about you… What is it about word of mouth that’s interesting to you?
+What is it about word of mouth to make this about you?
+What is it about word of mouth?
+It is interesting to you.
 Like why?
 Why this?
-There are a million things that people do in the in their lives.
+There are a 1,000,000,000 things that people do in the in their lives.
 Why?
 Why?
 Word of mouth being that captures your interest?

 Jake Teeny: 30:48

 Yeah.
-You know, um, in research it’s often described that people study one of two things.
-Either one, what they know very well themselves.
-Or two, what they don’t understand at all.
+You know, um, in research is often described, the people study one of two things.
+Either one what they know very well themselves or to what?
+They don’t understand it all.
 And I am in that latter camp.
-I don’t do a lot of word of mouth.
-You know, I’ll recommend a movie here, there, But some people are constantly talking, constantly sharing their opinions, and I just don’t understand it.
+I don’t do a lot of word of mount.
+You know, I’ll recommend a movie here, there, But some people are constantly talking constantly sharing their opinions, and I just don’t understand it.
 And so this really excites me to try and figure out why people are doing this and maybe how I could get better at word of mouth myself because it is valuable.
-We know how impactful it can be on influencing others’ attitudes and beliefs.
-Um and so maybe I can even figure out how to motivate myself to convince others to vote for who I want to vote for.
+We know how impactful it can be on influencing others, attitudes and beliefs.
+Um and so maybe I can even figure out how to motivate myself toe, convince others to vote for who I want to vote for.

 Andy Luttrell: 31:34

-So have all of these years of reading about word of mouth and studying word of mouth and asking people about whether they would recommend stuff… Has any of that changed anything that you’ve done in your life?
+So have all of these years of reading about word of mouth and studying word of mouth and asking people about whether they would recommend stuff.
+Has any of that changed anything that you’ve done in your life?
 Have you become an advocate as a result of this?
-Have you stopped advocating?
-It sounds like you didn’t, uh, do it as much before.
+And you stopped advocating it Sounds like you didn’t, uh, do it as much before.
 But has anything changed for you?